georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 As already discussed, with this modules we manage two types of images:

-* resized/processed images that should be delivered using a proxy that can grab the original version of image process it, save the result into storage service for later use and return
+* resized/processed images that should be delivered using a proxy that can grab the original version of image, process it, save the result into storage service for later use and in the end send results.

     .. image:: _static/demo/frontend-demo.png
       :height: 300px
       :alt: Frontend demo

     * if debug mode is configured in proxy configuration, you can see that the request goes to actual needed image from cloud

     .. image:: _static/demo/cloud-storage-mapping.png
       :height: 300px